 We believe in the power of people to change the world.
 That’s why we motivate and support members of the New Zealand public to take action towards a fairer, safer, more sustainable world.
 Over the last 30 years, we’ve come a long way.
 Managing more people and more funds mean we can support local partners across the world to provide real benefits and hope to people in poverty.

-Oxfam New Zealand’s financial accounts are independently audited by RSM Hayes Audit.
+Oxfam Aotearoa’s financial accounts are independently audited by RSM Hayes Audit.
 The auditor’s opinion on the full annual financial statements is available on request and can also be found as part of Oxfam’s Annual Return published on the Charities Services website.
 Globally, Oxfam applies best-practice accountability aimed at reducing the risk of corruption and fraud.
 All Oxfam offices are regularly peer-reviewed for adherence to governance and management standards.
 We know how important it is to spend every dollar wisely; the more efficient we are, the further your dollar goes, and the more people we can help.

 3: We work with local and national organisations: our partners.